Automobiles Extraordinaires : Mind stronger than Steel... (非常 is Chinese for : "exceptional", "extreme")

 FACEL-VEGA Facel II (1961)

-Extremely rare (around 180 built, probably less than half this figure still in existence), this fine automobile is an Art masterwork of the XXth Century.
+Extremely rare (around 180 built), this fine automobile is an Automotive milestone of the XXth Century.

-Cobra Daytona (1965) - an authentic car, pictured as it was found, with the exceptional patina of time.
+Cobra Daytona (1965) - an original and authentic example, pictured as it was found, with the precious patina of time

 Maserati Boomerang (1972), by Giorgetto Giugiaro.

 The very first LP400 is almost identical to the LP500, except the side air intakes.
-This first Countach LP400 series - often nicknamed "periscopica" due to the shape carved in the roof for a "periscope-style rear mirro, never fitted..- are nowadays treasured and highly sought-after.
+This first Countach LP400 series - often nicknamed "periscopica" due to the shape carved in the roof for a periscope-style rear mirror, that was actually never fitted...- are nowadays treasured and highly sought-after.

-Lighter than the LP400 S, thanks to magnesium parts, finer and faster, the la LP400 "original version" is distinctively spectacular, and the only version without any fender extensions - this "broad version" appeared as LP400 "S", and all following versions were fitted with the broad bodywork, much less elegant.
-The first version remains a pure work of Art, with a huge importance on the History of Automobile.
+Lighter than the LP400 S, thanks to magnesium parts, finer and faster, the LP400 "original version" is distinctively spectacular, and the only Countach without any fender extensions - the version with extended wheelarches appeared as LP400 S, and all following versions were fitted with this large bodywork, less elegant.
+The first version remains a pure work of Art, with a huge importance in the History of Automobile.